PIFSCstockassessments/AGEPRO-GUI/doc/agepro_manual.md

 ### Example
 ![alt text](img/pstarHarvestTable_01.png "Harvest Scenario Table")

-In the above example, the user has provided an initial guess of total removals of 20,000 MT.
+In the above example, the user has provided an initial guess of total removals of 20,000 MT (`15000` for Fleet-1  + `7500` for Fleet-2).
 The user has also specified that 70% of the removals are in Fleet-1 and 30 % in Fleet-2.

 The Overfishing F is 0.3.
 The program will vary the levels of total removals to determine the level of removals required to exceed a Total F of 0.3 with 10%, 25%, and 50% levels of confidence.